 The Honors College welcomes applications from first-year students entering UIC in Fall 2021.

-The Honors College is seeking high-acheiving students who are motivated to engage in the many learning opportunities offered at UIC: in the classroom, through research, during service and internships experiences, and from each other.
+The Honors College is seeking high-achieving students who are motivated to engage in the many learning opportunities offered at UIC: in the classroom, through research, during service and internship experiences, and from each other.

 Selection into the Honors College is competitive.
 Applicants are reviewed using a set of criteria designed to consider both past accomplishments and future promise.
 Admitted students typically have strong academic records; well-developed essays demonstrating thoughtful reflection on the essay prompt; extracurricular involvement showing commitment and leadership; unique talents or abilities; and willingness to embrace diversity in both ideas and people.